Responsible Business & Corporate Governance

 We strive to protect the privacy and security of the sensitive information our customers entrust to our care.
 The cybersecurity threat environment is volatile and dynamic, requiring a robust framework to reduce and mitigate risk.
 We seek to mitigate cybersecurity risk and associated reputational and compliance risk by:

-• using independent third parties to perform penetration testing of our infrastructure to help us better understand the effectiveness of our controls and improve defenses, and to conduct independent assessments of our program for compliance with regulatory requirements and industry guidelines; and
+• Using independent third parties to perform penetration testing of our infrastructure to help us better understand the effectiveness of our controls and improve defenses, and to conduct independent assessments of our program for compliance with regulatory requirements and industry guidelines.

 Teammate Learning

-We are committed to investing in the growth and development of every Teammate – our human capital is our most important asset.
+We are committed to investing in the growth and development of every Teammate – our people are our most important asset.
 To that end, we support a wide range of training opportunities, from development programs and courses to resources and materials – all designed to foster growth and development, enhance Teammate skill sets and prepare Teammates to be successful in their roles.

 In addition to job-specific training opportunities, all Teammates must complete mandatory annual compliance courses in response to regulatory requirements and changes, including anti-money laundering practices, consumer financial protection practices and anti-bribery and fair advertising policies.
 Training is delivered in multiple modalities: e-learning, job aids, videos, instructor-led and on-the-job practice supported by certified mentors.